khalid-hussain/theprophetsprayer/MARKDOWN/_fm1.md

 ---

-These are the clear, lucid sayings of the _Imāms_ about sticking to the _aḥādīth_ and forbidding the following of their opinion without clear-cut evidence, such that mere opinion and interpretation is not acceptable.
+These are the clear, lucid sayings of the Imams about sticking to the _aḥādīth_ and forbidding the following of their opinion without clear-cut evidence, such that mere opinion and interpretation is not acceptable.

-Hence, whoever adhered to whatever of the Sunnah that was proved authentic, even if it opposed some of the _Imāms'_ sayings, he would not be conflicting with their _madhhab_, nor straying from their path; rather, such a person would be following all of them and would be grasping the most trustworthy handhold, which never breaks.
+Hence, whoever adhered to whatever of the Sunnah that was proved authentic, even if it opposed some of the Imams' sayings, he would not be conflicting with their _madhhab_, nor straying from their path; rather, such a person would be following all of them and would be grasping the most trustworthy handhold, which never breaks.
 However, this would not be the case with the one who abandoned any of the authentic Sunnah simply because it contradicted their views; nay, such a person would be being disobedient to them and opposing their above mentioned sayings, while Allāh says:

 \begin{aquote}{\quran: \nisaa{} 65}
 \begin{center}